 Skip to content

-In case the sharding key is not configured or can't be extracted from the query, PgDog supports explicit sharding directions, provided by the client in a query comment.
+In case the sharding key is not configured or can't be extracted from the query, PgDog supports explicit sharding directions, provided by the client in a query comment or a SET statement.

-For example, the following query will be routed to shard 1:
+The following query will be sent to shard number zero:

-The comment can appear anywhere in the query, including in the beginning and at the end.
+The comment can appear anywhere in the query, as long as it's syntactically valid.

 SET